n3o2k7i8ch5/htmltopdfwidgets/README.md

-# HTMLtoPDFWidgets
+# html_pdf_widgets

-HTMLtoPDFWidgets is a Flutter package that allows you to convert HTML content into PDF documents with support for various Rich Text Editor formats.
-With this package, you can effortlessly generate PDF files that include elements such as lists, paragraphs, images, quotes, and headings.
+html_pdf_widgets is a Flutter package that allows you to convert HTML content into PDF documents with support for various Rich Text Editor formats.
+With this package, you can effortlessly generate PDF files that include elements such as lists, paragraphs, images, quotes, headings, and many more.

+The package was built upon the [htmltopdfwidgets](https://pub.dev/packages/htmltopdfwidgets) package by simplifying the code, adding more features, and fixing bugs.

 ## Features